adafruit/Adafruit_CircuitPython_TCA9548A/README.rst

 .. code-block :: python

-    # This example shows using sensors attached to TCA9548A channels 1 and 5.
+    # This example shows using TCA9548A to perform a simple scan for connected devices
     import board
     import adafruit_tca9548a